14haru/zhang_lab/research_note/How_to_tf-gpu.md

 ## **Note the supported CUDA version**
 The same version of cuDNN may support different versions of CUDA.

-You can install cuDNN at this URL.(You need to log in to your NVIDIA account.)\
+You can install cuDNN from this URL.(You need to log in to your NVIDIA account.)\
 https://developer.nvidia.com/rdp/cudnn-archive

 1. Unzip the file